matrix-org/synapse/README.rst

 - Creating and managing fully distributed chat rooms with no single points of control or failure
-- Eventually-consistent cryptographically secure[1] synchronisation of room state across a global open network of federated servers and services
+- Eventually-consistent cryptographically secure synchronisation of room state across a global open network of federated servers and services
-- Sending and receiving extensible messages in a room with (optional) end-to-end encryption[2]
+- Sending and receiving extensible messages in a room with (optional) end-to-end encryption[1]
 - Inviting, joining, leaving, kicking, banning room members
 - Managing user accounts (registration, login, logout)
 - Using 3rd Party IDs (3PIDs) such as email addresses, phone numbers,